emonhossainraihan/exp-sequelize/README.md

 ```

 Congratulations!
 You’ve used the Sequelize command line interface to set up Sequelize to moderate interactions between an SQL database and Node.

+## Defining associations

+- Eager loading filtered at the associated model level